artainmo/web-development/other/kubernetes/README.md

 We can access the **API** server running on the control plane node either directly by calling the respective API endpoints, using the CLI tools, or the Dashboard UI.

 Use the `kubectl proxy` command to authenticate with the API server in the control-plane-node, this makes the API service available on a given ip address usually with port '8001'.
 Now we can make HTTP requests to the API, from the CLI with 'curl' for example.
 A simple get request returns us all the possible endpoints.<br>
-Alternatively we can authenticate to the API by providing a 'Bearer Token' when issuing a curl, or by providing a set of 'keys' and 'certificates'.
+Alternatively we can authenticate to the API by providing a 'Bearer Token' when issuing a curl, or by providing a set of 'keys' and 'certificates'.<br>
+It is possible to use modules for authentication and authorization, allowing us to customize authentication, authorization, and access control stages of the Kubernetes API access.

 ### Create Kubernetes Objects
 First create a .yaml file.
 Here is an example of a stand-alone Pod object's definition that such a file could contain: